By: Carolyn Casey

 - Who Should Compliance Report to?
 Reporting lines vary from the separate CCO reporting to the CEO, the board, risk management, the CFO and the GC.
 Some say the position must report to the board to elevate it to a strategic governance focus.
 The counterargument is that the board is not in a position to manage an operational function.

 - Ethics Culture vs. Detection and Monitoring.
 With reputations and stock prices taking big hits over corporate ethics, and whistleblowers earning millions of dollars in payouts for exposing bad behavior, ethics weighting may become a bigger factor in two-for-one discussions.

 Are you a two-for-one or a one-for-two company?
 Corporations must sort through these issues and perspectives to choose the best approach for their compliance initiative.
 The only thing that is certain is that the sun will rise tomorrow, along with a glare on corporate regulatory, ethical and reputation strategies.

 “Why Chief Compliance Officers Are More Important Than Ever,” John Browning, D Magazine

-Carolyn Casey is an attorney leading AccessData’s industry relations initiatives.
+Carolyn Casey is a content marketing strategist and writer for WritMarketing.
+Formerly, she worked for AccessData as an attorney leading its industry relations initiatives.